 So how do you market to this intelligent consumer?
 How do you get your brand out there without seeming like you're trying too hard?

 Answer: social media.
 It's a great way to engage customers on an even playing field, so they feel more comfortable with you.
 It's also a great atmosphere to promote certain aspects of your brand to appeal to your customers' pathos.

 Post about what your company does to give back to the community.
 Post employee spotlights to show that your brand is employee-centric.
 Post something humorous to lighten up your customers' feed on a gloomy day.

 Regardless of what your approach to social media is, the important thing is that you're active.
 You should be posting to your social media pages at least once per day.
 This is the best way to get ahead within Instagram's new algorithm.

 You should also come up with a posting schedule, and be sure to stick to it.
 Studies say that 5 PM on Wednesday is the absolute best time of the week to post to the social media platform.

 Engagement is also key for your social media marketing techniques.
-Instagram’s newest algorithm change has made it so that your content is only released to 10% of your followers.
-Unless your content receives significant engagement, it won’t be released to the remaining 90%.
+Instagram's latest algorithm change has made it so that your content is only released to 10% of your followers.
+Unless your content receives significant engagement, it won't be released to the remaining 90%.